rackerlabs/support-how-to/content/rackconnect/rackconnect-key-terms.md

 #### Automation features (v2.0)

-Features that control which actions the RackConnect automation systems will and will not perform in your environment.
+Features that control which actions the RackConnect automation systems do and do not perform in your environment.
 In certain cases, the settings might differ between your cloud account and your individual cloud servers.
 The cloud account settings are used for all new servers that you build in the future, while the existing cloud server settings